Share your Christmas projects to win $100!Published on 27 November 2018 By Meg 2 min read

 Ali’s elephant throw

-This year, Ali is crocheting this vibrant and colorful elephant throw for her brother.
+This year, Ali is crocheting this vibrant and colourful elephant throw for her brother.
 This intermediate level project is still in progress, and we can’t wait to see how fabulous this throw ends up when Ali finishes it.

 Ling Ryan of Hooked on Patterns’ Christmas Pudding Beanie Hats